Skip to main content

 Encourage physical activity during exams

 Make sure your child is active.
 Physical activity can help boost energy levels, clear the mind and relieve stress.
-Walking, cycling, swimming, football and dancing are all effective.
+Things they can do include walking, cycling, swimming, football and dancing.

 Do not add to the pressure